NCAR/wrf_hydro_nwm_public/README.md

 WRF-Hydro is a community modeling system and framework for hydrologic modeling and model coupling.
 In 2016 a configuration of WRF-Hydro was implemented as the [National Water Model](http://water.noaa.gov/about/nwm) (NWM) for the continental United States.

 ## Documentation
-Documentation and in-depth build instructions can be found on our [project website](https://ral.ucar.edu/projects/wrf_hydro/technical-description-user-guide).
-Quick [build instructions](docs/BUILD.rst) for CMake are also available.
+Documentation is available at [wrf-hydro.readthedocs.io](https://wrf-hydro.readthedocs.io) with further guides available at our [project website](https://ral.ucar.edu/projects/wrf_hydro/technical-description-user-guide).
+For getting started see the [dependencies](https://wrf-hydro.readthedocs.io/en/latest/model-code-config.html#requirements) and [build instructions](https://wrf-hydro.readthedocs.io/en/latest/model-code-config.html#cmake-build) in the documentation.

 ## Resources and Support
 For news and updates regarding the WRF-Hydro project please subscribe to our [email list](https://ral.ucar.edu/projects/wrf_hydro/subscribe).